lrestj/mirantb/.github/README.md

 ```

-💬 Checkout the contents of your bare repository to your $HOME directory.
+💬 Checkout the contents of your bare repository to your $HOME directory:

 ```
 git --git-dir=$HOME/.cfg.git/ --work-tree=$HOME checkout -f